mmeerrkkaa/openrouter-kit/README.md

   });
 }

 const systemPrompt = `You are a friendly and efficient taxi service operator named "Kit".
-Your task is to help the customer book a taxi.
+Your task is to help the customer order a taxi.
-1. Clarify the origin address ('from') and destination address ('to') if the customer hasn't provided them.
+1. Clarify the pickup address ('from') and destination address ('to') if the customer hasn't provided them.
 Be polite.
-2. Once the addresses are known, MUST use the 'estimateRideCost' tool to inform the customer of the approximate cost.
+2. Once the addresses are known, you MUST use the 'estimateRideCost' tool to inform the customer of the approximate cost.
-3. Wait for the customer to confirm they are satisfied with the cost and ready to order (e.g., with words like "book it", "okay", "yes", "sounds good").
+3. Wait for the customer to confirm they accept the cost and are ready to order (e.g., with words like "order", "okay", "yes", "sounds good").
 4. After customer confirmation, use the 'acceptOrder' tool, passing it the 'from' and 'to' addresses.
 5. After calling 'acceptOrder', inform the customer of the result returned by the tool.
 6. Do not invent driver numbers or order statuses yourself; rely on the response from the 'acceptOrder' tool.
-7. If the user asks something unrelated to booking a taxi, politely steer the conversation back to the topic.`;
+7. If the user asks something unrelated to ordering a taxi, politely steer them back to the topic.`;

 async function chatWithTaxiBot() {
   const userId = `taxi-user-${Date.now()}`;
-  console.log(`\nKit Bot: Hello!
+  console.log(`\nBot Kit: Hello!
 I'm your virtual assistant...
 (Session ID: ${userId})`);

   try {
     while (!orderAccepted) {
       const userMessage = await askQuestion("You: ");
       if (userMessage.toLowerCase() === 'exit' || userMessage.toLowerCase() === 'quit') {
-          console.log("Kit Bot: Thank you for contacting us!
+          console.log("Bot Kit: Thank you for contacting us!
 Goodbye.");
           break;
       }

-      console.log("Kit Bot: One moment, processing your request...");
+      console.log("Bot Kit: One moment, processing your request...");
       const result = await client.chat({
-        user: userId, // History key
+        user: userId,
         prompt: userMessage,
         systemPrompt: systemPrompt,
-        tools: taxiTools, // Provide available tools
+        tools: taxiTools,
         temperature: 0.5,
-        maxToolCalls: 5 // Limit tool call loops
+        maxToolCalls: 5
-      });

-      // Display the assistant's final response
+        // includeToolResultInReport: true // Can add for debugging });

-      console.log(`\nKit Bot: ${result.content}\n`);
+      console.log(`\nBot Kit: ${result.content}\n`);

-      // Display debug info if enabled
-      if (client.isDebugMode()) {
+      // Show details if debug is on or if tools were called if (client.isDebugMode() || (result.toolCalls && result.toolCalls.length > 0)) {
           console.log(`[Debug] Model: ${result.model}, Tool Calls: ${result.toolCallsCount}, Cost: ${result.cost !== null ? '$' + result.cost.toFixed(8) : 'N/A'}, Reason: ${result.finishReason}`);
+          // Display tool call details if available if (result.toolCalls && result.toolCalls.length > 0) {
+              console.log("[Debug] Tool Call Details:");
+              result.toolCalls.forEach((call, i) => console.log(`  ${i+1}. ${call.toolName} (${call.status}, ${call.durationMs}ms)`));
+          }
           if (result.reasoning) console.log(`[Debug] Reasoning: ${result.reasoning}`);
           if (result.annotations && result.annotations.length > 0) console.log(`[Debug] Annotations:`, result.annotations);
       }

-      // Check the flag set by the acceptOrder tool if (orderAccepted) {
+      if (orderAccepted) {
-        console.log("Kit Bot: If you have any more questions, I'm here to help!");
+        console.log("Bot Kit: If you have any more questions, I'm here to help!");
-        // Optionally break here if the dialog should end after ordering }
+      }
     }
   } catch (error) {